Support for External RAM

 External RAM use has the following restrictions:

-When flash cache is disabled (for example, if the flash is being written to), the external RAM also becomes inaccessible; any reads from or writes to it will lead to an illegal cache access exception.
+When flash cache is disabled (for example, if the flash is being written to), the external RAM also becomes inaccessible.
+Any read operations from or write operations to it will lead to an illegal cache access exception.
 This is also the reason why ESP-IDF does not by default allocate any task stacks in external RAM (see below).

-External RAM cannot be used as task stack memory.
-Due to this,
+In general, external RAM will not be used as task stack memory.

-xTaskCreate()and similar functions will always allocate internal memory for stack and task TCBs, and functions such as
+xTaskCreate()and similar functions will always allocate internal memory for stack and task TCBs.

-Regarding stacks in PSRAM: For tasks not calling on code in ROM in any way, directly or indirectly, the menuconfig option CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY will eliminate the check in xTaskCreateStatic, allowing a task’s stack to be in external RAM.
-Using this is not advised, however.
+Regarding stacks in PSRAM: For tasks that do not call ROM code in any way (directly or indirectly), the CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY option will eliminate the check in

 When used at 80 MHz clock speed, external RAM must also occupy either the HSPI or VSPI bus.
 Select which SPI host will be used by CONFIG_SPIRAM_OCCUPY_SPI_HOST.

 There are some issues with certain revisions of ESP32 that have repercussions for use with external RAM.
-The issues are documented in the ESP32 ECO document.
+The issues are documented in the ESP32 Series SoC Errata document.
 In particular, ESP-IDF handles the bugs mentioned in the following ways:

 ESP-IDF has no workaround for the bugs in this revision of silicon, and it cannot be used to map external PSRAM into ESP32's main memory map.

 The bugs in this revision of silicon cause issues if certain sequences of machine instructions operate on external memory.
-(ESP32 ECO 3.2).
-As a workaround, the GCC compiler received the flag
+(ESP32 Series SoC Errata 3.2).
+As a workaround, the

 Aside from linking to a recompiled version of Newlib with the additional flag, ESP-IDF also does the following: